MyMediaCreative/MyMediaCreative.github.io/portfolio/homie.md

 ---
-title: IndigIrecruit
+title: Homie Collection
-type-work: brand
+type-work: brand design + packaging
-fname: indigirecruit
+fname: homie
 layout: portfolio-sub
-permalink: /work/indigirecruit
+permalink: /work/homie
 ---

 {% include port-img.html num="1" %}

-{% include port-pgph.html title="The client" offset="2" offset-mobile="1" color="dblue" content="Indigirecruit is a grassroots, Indigenous-led, organization mission is to break down barriers for Indigenous youth trying to further their education.
-Right now, the application process is a significant barrier for young indigenous people.
-They provide the tools and knowledge one might need to navigate that process successfully." %}
+{% include port-pgph.html title="The client" offset="2" offset-mobile="1" color="dblue" content="Homie Collection is a line of products for purposeful home-organizers.
+With a commitment to sustainability, and a focus on building community, the Homie Collection wants to make home-organization more accessible.
+Homie Collection spreads the joy of an organized space." %}

 {% include port-img.html num="2" %}

-{% include port-pgph.html title="The project" offset="3" offset-mobile="3" color="dorange" content="Indigirecruit, an emerging social enterprise, needed to build their brand from scratch.
-We started with a book and a feather, the visual expression of the organization’s two guiding principles: indigenous representation and access to education.
-We tied that together with a modern typeface and bright color palette built around the colors of the Iroquois Confederacy." %}
+{% include port-pgph.html title="The brand" offset="3" offset-mobile="3" color="dorange" content="Homie Collection’s brand evokes relief.
+That moment when you’ve spent a whole day tearing your room apart, and putting it back together—and now it’s what you always imagined it could be.
+It’s the feeling comfort that comes with a tidy home.
+It’s the feeling of excitement to get up the day after you did a deep clean.
+It’s spring.
+It’s simple, clean, and inviting.
+" %}

 {% include port-img.html num="3" %}

-{% include port-pgph.html title="Testimonial" offset="4" offset-mobile="2" color="dblue" content="&#8220;My Media Creative has perfectly responded to our needs with professionalism, efficiency and flexibility.
-Even though we provided them with very broad guidelines, they accurately grasp our vision and came up with a stunning final product.
-Working with a passionate team that cares about your project as much as you do is a delightful feeling.&#8221;" %}
+{% include port-pgph.html title="The packaging" offset="4" offset-mobile="2" color="dblue" content="To package their first product, Homie Collection wanted to design a package that makes you smile when it arrives at your door.
+It’s the purchase you make when it’s sunny for the first time in months.
+It’s the kind of package you keep for a while—because it belongs in your home." %}

 {% include port-img.html num="4" %}